jetbeep/toolkit/publisher/README.md

 ## How It Works

-The tool follows these steps for each controller:

-1. Fetches the current configuration from `/f-controllers/{controllerId}/for-configuration`
-2. Extracts the current device settings (excluding metadata)
+The tool uses the new Fleet API to update device settings directly:

-3. Merges your specified changes with the current configuration:
-   - For regular properties: Updates the value
-   - For `fileSetIds`: Replaces the entire object
-4. Sends the merged configuration to `/f-controllers/{controllerId}/settings-form`
+1. Sends only the settings you want to change to `/f-controllers/{controllerId}/device-settings`

-This ensures that you only need to specify the settings you want to change, not the entire configuration.
+The new API handles partial updates automatically, so you only need to specify the settings you want to change.
+The API will merge your changes with the existing configuration on the server side.

 ## Development